 Standards such as these take a long time to implement, so plan ahead.
 You will not only waste time but also miss an opportunity to assist your organisation in expanding and thriving if the implementation is done carelessly or without clear objectives.

 A person in charge of information security in your firm is the most natural person to lead the project - there are various titles for this position: Chief Information Security Officer (CISO), Information Security Officer (ISO), Security Manager, and so on.

 What are the four main advantages of implementing ISO 27001?

 While trying to convince your higher management to invest in improving and maintaining information security in your organisation, the first question they may ask is, why do we need to improve information security in the first place?

 We have put together four key benefits of using ISO 27001 to help you show your higher management the balance and benefit of this investment.
 They are:

-If an organisation needs to comply with a variety of standards relating to data protection and privacy, ISO 27001 can provide the approach that will allow it to do so in the most effective manner possible.
+If an organisation needs to comply with various data protection and privacy standards, ISO 27001 can provide the approach that will allow it to do so in the most effective manner possible.

 - Marketing Edge

 In an increasingly competitive market, it might be tough to identify something that will set you apart from the competition in the eyes of potential clients.